10 Best Practices to Follow for Android Application Security

 - Perform regular code reviews and in-depth audits

-- Train your developers or carefully select your Android Application Development Services partner
+- Train your developers or carefully select your Android application development service partner